Lecture 4: The Impact of Luther and the Radical Reformation

 These Saints, as they called themselves, said the poor shall inherit the earth which they believed was now governed by the anti-Christ, i.e., the Pope.
 Their task was to purge the world of evil and make the world ready for the second coming of Christ.
 For these people, the Holy Scriptures became inspiration for their brand of social revolution.
 All of this, as you might have expected, was condemned by both Luther and Calvin (as well as the Church).
 The largest group of radical reformers were the Anabaptists (literally "re-baptizers," used as a term a derision).

-Luther and Zwingli had argued that intense baptism marked the moment of one's entry into the Church, even though this had no sanction in the Bible.
+Luther and Zwingli had argued that infant baptism marked the moment of one's entry into the Church, even though this had no sanction in the Bible.
 The Anabaptists believed the first baptism did not count since only mature adults could make a conscious choice for Jesus not to young children who are totally incapable of understanding God's grace.
 The Anabaptists were a diverse group of people.
 Some rejected the Trinity while others refused to take oaths, pay taxes, hold public office or serve in the army.
 Since the Anabaptists gave the individual free choice, it was indeed possible that Church organization was unnecessary since many believed in personal communication with God.
 Many radicals formed their own voluntary associations and abandoned the world in order to pursue their faith, regardless of what Luther or the Church might think.
 Many practiced a primitive communism in which everything was held in common, including property and wives.
 When all of this was coupled with their idea that the end of the world was imminent, their mission was one of urgency.

 Of course, Luther, Calvin, and Zwingli detested the radicals.
 By practicing a Protestant faith that deviated from Lutheranism or Calvinism, Luther and Calvin both argued that the radicals were damned.
 At an imperial Diet held in 1529, the death penalty was issued against all Anabaptists.